ArcaneNibble/KinglerPAR/notes.md

 Need to further research (FPGA architectures):
 * Investigate global net structures in real FPGAs
 * How will other "special" blocks affect our PAR algorithm? (e.g. PLLs, ADCs, user flash, etc.)
+* Does any FPGA have "fracturable" RAM/DSP blocks?
+What to do about those?

 Need to further research (general abstract CS topics):
 * Efficient cache-optimized data structures, especially for multithreading